bridgecrew-perf4/terraform-spalvarez-webserver_cluster/README.md

 demo terraform module
 ===========

-A terraform module to provide datasources in AWS.
+A terraform module to provide a webserver cluster in AWS.

-Only MySQL is supported at this time.

 Authors
 =======